-7.7 The Governing Body will then decide whether to accept the panel's recommendation and will notify the individual, division and department, as relevant, of its decision.
+7.7.
+The Governing Body will then decide whether to accept the panel's recommendation and will notify the individual, division and department, as relevant, of its decision.

-Where the request to continue working beyond the EJRA is rejected, the individual will be notified in writing of
+Where the request to continue working beyond the ERJA is rejected, the individual will be notified in writing of

-- (a) the right of appeal under the College's statutes and procedures as set out in section 8 below, and - (b) the right to discuss with relevant College Officers any opportunities for continued employment outside the scope of the EJRA.
+- a) The right to appeal under the College's Statutes and procedures as set out in section 8 below, and - b) The right to discuss with relevant College Officers any opportunities for continued employment outside the scope of the EJRA.